Amgen Inc. (AMGN) Management Presents at Jefferies 2020 Virtual Healthcare Conference (Transcript)

 David Reese

 Thanks, Arvind, and good afternoon, everyone.
-Mike, as you mentioned, we just came out of ASCO where we presented fair amount of data, including updates on sotorasib or AMG 510, in tumors other than non-small cell lung cancer, I'll be happy to talk about that as we move along.
+Mike, as you mentioned, we just came out of ASCO where we presented a fair amount of data including updates on sotorasib or AMG 510, in tumors other than non-small cell lung cancer, I'll be happy to talk about that as we move along.

-We remain obviously in a fluid situation because of the COVID-19 epidemic but we are, I think, starting to see signs of far in movement in the clinical trials portfolio.
+We remain obviously in a fluid situation because of the COVID-19 epidemic, but we are, I think, starting to see signs of thaw in movement in the clinical trials portfolio.
 Critically, our key later stage programs remain on-track.
-So sotorasib/AMG 510, the potentially pivotal Phase II trial in non-small cell lung cancer; I will read out in the second half of the year, we don't see any issues with trial integrity and/or data availability on time from that study.
-Likewise, the tezepelumab program in severe asthma, as well as the omecamtiv mecarbil program in advanced heart failure remain on-track for readouts in the second half of the year.
-Of course, we've already presented the Otezla Phase III study in mild to moderate psoriasis, at least topline results, and we're very pleased with those data.
+So, sotorasib/AMG 510, the potentially pivotal Phase II trial in non-small cell lung cancer will read out in the second half of the year, we don't see any issues with trial integrity and/or data availability on time from that study.
+Likewise, the tezepelumab program in severe asthma as well as the omecamtiv mecarbil program in advanced heart failure remain on-track for readouts in the second half of the year.
+Of course, we've already presented the Otezla Phase III study in mild-to-moderate psoriasis, at least topline results, and we're very pleased with those data.

-In terms of the earlier stage pipeline, again, we are starting to see a far as patient, investigator and staff safety remain our guiding principle here, but we are re-initiating a large number of studies now across the portfolio including combination studies; for example, with sotorasib, and I'll be happy to address questions there.
+In terms of the earlier stage pipeline, again, we are starting to see a thaw as patient, investigator, and staff safety remain our guiding principle here, but we are reinitiating a large number of studies now across the portfolio including combination studies; for example, with sotorasib, and I'll be happy to address questions there.

 And then finally, I would mention that our own activities against COVID-19 continue.
-These include our collaboration with Adaptive Biotechnology to develop -- identify and develop potentially therapeutic antibody, as well as the investigation of Otezla as an immunomodulatory agent for patients with COVID-19.
+These include our collaboration with Adaptive Biotechnology to develop -- identify and develop potentially therapeutic antibody as well as the investigation of Otezla as an immunomodulatory agent for patients with COVID-19.

 So with that, why don't we open it up for questions and further discussions, Mike?